Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 2. Does a balanced trial balance mean no errors?

 No. It only proves mathematical accuracy, not that all entries are correct.
+Errors like omissions, wrong accounts, or errors of principle won't be caught by a trial balance.

 3. How often should trial balance be prepared?